IFAKA/opd/README.md

 Sing / Rap: it's annoying for people who live with me.
 Dance: not interested really, i did it to impress.
 Chess: there are more complex board games.
-Origami: i have to watch videos. they can be printed,
-i know, but you will need a printer (no portable).
+Origami: i have to watch videos. tutorials can be printed, but you will need a printer (no portable).
 Bike: even worse, they can kill you for a bike, yes.
 Yoga: i don't like it.
 Gardening: i't not portable unfortunately.